-Through the Nectar of Hope Programme survivors of the Uttarakhand flooding will be given training in organic farming, a chance to restore hope to the affected families.
-They will be taught skills so that they may learn how to earn a living from their animals, such as how to produce natural medicine and improved milk.
+Through the Nectar of Hope Programme, impoverished survivors will be taught skills so that they may learn how to also earn a living from their new animals, such as how to produce and market natural medicine and improved milk

 They will also learn organic gardening techniques that will be accentuated by the fertilizer naturally provided by their cows.
 In such a way, family incomes can be earned and healthy food can be put on the table for growing children.

 Unfortunately, far too many children living in the Himalayas go without fruit, which contain essential vitamins and minerals necessary for proper health, simply because their families cannot afford it.